mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    **Important Note**

-   As i mentioned before, the value is going to be deleted dont have to be in the other tables.
+   As I mentioned before, the value is going to be deleted do not have to be in the other tables.

    What if it is in the other tables, there is going to appear an error message.